campg2j003/esv-bible-shortcode-for-wordpress/readme.txt

 == Upgrade Notice ==

 = 1.0.27 =
 Adds a link on the options page to view the plugin README.
-If the lugin README Parser plugin V1.3.5.1 is installed, displays as HTML, otherwise as raw text.
+If the plugin README Parser plugin V1.3.5.1 is installed, displays as HTML, otherwise as raw text.

 = 1.0.26 =
 If a passage name containing a date format code is not found, the format codes are removed and the resulting passage name is used.